ropensci-archive/wellknown/cran-comments.md

 --------

-This version fixes a compatibility issue the forthcoming new version of V8.
+This version changes some package imports and adds some new functions.

 Thanks!
 Scott Chamberlain